ZeqiangWangAI/zqwang.github.io/index.md

 # Education

-#### Ph.D student, Faculty of Engineering and Physical Sciences , University of Surrey 2023-2027
+#### Ph.D student, Faculty of Engineering and Physical Sciences, University of Surrey 2023-2027

-#### MRes, Department of Computer Science, University of Liverpool (Xi’an Jiaotong-liverpool University) 2022-2023
+#### MRes, Department of Computer Science, University of Liverpool, 2022-2023

 #### B.S, Department of Computer Science and Technology (Honor Class), Hunan Agricultural University 2017-2021
 - **Honors**: